nick-barban/roboroxtestbot/README.md

 ## Lambda handler class

-The Cdk project defined in `infra` is already configured to use `io.micronaut.chatbots.telegram.lambda.Handler` as the handler for your Lambda function.
+The Cdk project defined in `rrtb_infra` is already configured to use `io.micronaut.chatbots.telegram.lambda.Handler` as the handler for your Lambda function.

 You can then set up the Telegram webhook by running the following command: